Anyone can get a library card to use National Library of Scotland collections and services.

 You will be able to use your library card number right away to request books through Library Search in advance of a visit to the reading rooms.
 You may also be able to access some of our eResources from any computer outwith the Library.

 Renewing your card

-If you have a general reader's library card and you want to extend your registration, you must submit a new application.
+If you have a library card and you want to extend your registration, you must submit a new application.
 This will be subject to the same checks as your initial registration request.
 You will need to bring proof of identity and address to Readers' Registration.

 Change of address

 If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a recent utilities bill.